StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/export-a-dashboard.md

 1. {!includes/dashboards-view-go-to.md!}

+2. Two options are available:

-2. Select :fontawesome-solid-ellipsis: next to the dashboard you want to export.
+    * Select :fontawesome-solid-ellipsis: next to the dashboard you want to export.
+    * On the dashboards list, select the name of your dashboard, then select the **Export** symbol.

+    Image

 3. Select **Export** to export the case page template in JSON format.